Candy (Iggy Pop song): Background

+The song was initially offered to Chrissie Hynde.
+She said, "we didn't pull that off.
+And I always regretted that, because Iggy was always my number one when I was growing up.
+And then he wrote this song and he sent it to me.
+It was handwritten and everything.
+I don't know what I did to turn him off the idea, but then I never heard from him.
+And he ended up doing the song with Kate Pierson."

 Reception

 In the United States, "Candy" debuted on November 24, 1990, at number 90 on the Billboard Hot 100.
 It peaked at number 28 in February 1991 and is Pop's only single to appear on the chart.
 The song was a top-five modern rock hit, remaining on the Modern Rock Tracks chart for 17 weeks.
 It also reached the top 30 of the Album Rock Tracks chart.
 Elsewhere, the single reached the top 10 in Belgium, the Netherlands and Australia, peaking at numbers 10, four, and nine, respectively.
 "Candy" also charted well in New Zealand, reaching number 39, and is Pop's only other song to chart there besides the number-one hit "Real Wild Child (Wild One)".
 However, it was not as commercially successful in the United Kingdom, peaking at number 67.

 In 2008, the song was ranked number seven on Spinner.com's list of the 10 best duets ever, and number 14 in Retrocrush's list of the 25 greatest duets of all time.